Visiting the House of Lords

 Watch Lords select committees

 The House of Lords has several select committees which usually meet at least once every sitting week and look at specific issues.
 Everyone is welcome to attend evidence sessions on a first come first served basis.

 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

-- Member tours: These are free and on weekdays.
+- Member tours: These are free and take place on weekdays.
 You can book in advance by contacting a member of the Lords.
 Available to UK residents only.

 - Tour bookings and ticket prices

 Visit the Parliamentary Archives

 The public are also welcome to visit the Parliamentary Archives for research purposes.
 The archives, which date back to 1497, are housed over 12 floors in the House of Lords’ Victoria Tower.